Ethkoh/Notes/datacamp_sql.md

 - FKs are not actual keys because duplicates and null values allowed foreign key prevents violations

-### reference table with a foreign key
+### 1:N relationship, reference table with a foreign key
-Table a should now refer to table b, via b_id, which points to id. a_fkey is, as usual, a constraint name you can choose on your own.
+Table a should now refer to table b, via a_id, which points to b_id. a_fkey is, as usual, a constraint name you can choose on your own.

 Pay attention to the naming convention employed here: Usually, a foreign key referencing another primary key with name id is named x_id, where x is the name of the referencing table in the singular form.

 but becareful, inserting non-existing id violates foreign key constraint
 ```
 ALTER TABLE a
-ADD CONSTRAINT a_fkey FOREIGN KEY (b_id) REFERENCES b (id);
+ADD CONSTRAINT a_fkey FOREIGN KEY (a_id) REFERENCES b (b_id);
 ```
 example:
 Add a foreign key on university_id column in professors that references the id column in universities.